Why do this problem?

 How many boys are there in the family now?

 Children could make up different problems for each other such as "What would the answer be if Mark had three times as many sisters as brothers?"
 Alternatively, they could make up similar problems about their own, or invented, families.

-Some learners would benefit from using the interactivity if possible, or counters in two colours to represent boys and girls.
+Some learners would benefit from using something to represent the boys and girls, for example counters in two colours.